Kubernetes

 Incus runs standard OCI-compliant container images, such as those created by Docker.
 It also supports Linux system containers and traditional virtual machines, giving you the flexibility to run multiple workload types in one system.
 All deployments are managed using a simple CLI and API.

-Incus can distribute container instances across multiple nodes for high availability and fault tolerance.
-It aims to provide a user experience similar to a self-managed public cloud.
-You need to provision your own infrastructure to run Incus, but your VM and container workloads can then seamlessly share compute, storage, and networking resources.
+Incus can distribute container instances across multiple nodes for high availability and fault tolerance, with VM and container workloads sharing the same compute, storage, and networking on hardware you provision yourself.

 Website: https://linuxcontainers.org/incus/introduction